—–BEGIN PGP SIGNED MESSAGE—–

 Sociedade:

-RCTS CERT is a founding member of the National CSIRT Network:
+CSIRT FCT is a founding member of the National CSIRT Network: - https://www.redecsirt.pt/#membros

-RCTS CERT is a certified member of TF-CSIRT:
+CSIRT FCT is a certified member of TF-CSIRT: - https://www.trusted-introducer.org/trusted-introducer/directory/teams/rcts-cert/

-RCTS CERT is a full member at FIRST:
+CSIRT FCT is a full member at FIRST: - https://www.first.org/members/teams/csirt_fct

-RCTS CERT is part of ENISA’s CERT inventory:
+CSIRT FCT is part of ENISA’s CERT inventory: - https://www.enisa.europa.eu/publications/inventory-of-cert-activities-in-europe/

 3.4 Authority